Back to Blog

 Key Takeaways

-• Verify insurance before every appointment, not just once
+• Verify before every appointment, at least two business days in advance — not just for new patients

 Share this article: